ed-cooper/ed-vimrc/README.md

 # ed-vimrc
-My personal vim configuration
+My personal vim configuration.

 ## Requirements
 Optimised for vim version 8.1.

-*Requires compiled Python 3 support.*
+*Requires compiled Python 3 and system clipboard support.*

 ## Usgae
 Clone this repo into your `~/.vim` folder.